-The ELUNA Planners try to make sure that everything you need will be available in the meeting room when you need it.
+The ELUNA Conference Planning Committee works to ensure that everything you need will be available in the meeting room when you need it.
 You can help them by being familiar with what they will provide and how that relates to what you need.

 Each of the meeting rooms at the conference facility will have (at least) four things provided: